A letter from our Chief Regulatory Officer, Deven McGraw

 Integrity and Retention of Personal Information

 Ciitizen makes it easy for you to keep your Basic Account Information accurate, complete and up-to-date and will work with you to keep your Ciitizen Record Information similarly accurate, complete and up-to-date.
-Information in a Ciitizen user account sourced directly from a third-party such as a medical provider, health plan, or other health data source cannot be changed by an individual Ciitizen user; however, Ciitizen users have opportunities to provide additional information to dispute potential inaccuracies or provide additional context for the information.
+Information in a Ciitizen user account sourced directly from a third-party such as a medical provider, health plan, or other health data source cannot be changed by an individual Ciitizen user; however, in the future Ciitizen users will have opportunities to provide additional information to dispute potential inaccuracies or provide additional context for the information.

 Changes to this policy